-5.2 EHCP students
+5.2 EHCP Students

 Where a student has an EHCP, the Faculty Director or a member of the Executive Team may request that the student is granted up to 5 working days for a Welfare Break whilst a 'fact find' takes place (and inform the Assistant Principal, Student Engagement and Support).
-The Head of Learning Support should be informed and should inform the local authority of the Welfare Break.
+The SENCO should be informed, who will inform the local authority of the Welfare Break.
 The Curriculum Manager should record the Welfare Break on ProMonitor.
-Within those 5 working days, the Curriculum Manager for the curriculum area will 'fact find' and review the findings with the Head of Learning Support, Faculty Director for the area and Head of Student Services, where a managed return to College will be planned.
+Within those 5 working days, the Curriculum Manager for the curriculum area will 'fact find' and review the findings with the SENCO, Faculty Director for the area and Director of Student Services, where a managed return to College will be planned.

-If an extension of 5 working days is needed to ensure the right levels of support can be put in place, or that an emergency Annual Review is required, this can only be actioned by the Head of Learning Support in conversation with the Assistant Principal, Student Engagement and Support.
+If an extension of 5 working days is needed to ensure the right levels of support can be put in place, or that an emergency Annual Review is required, this can only be actioned by the SENCO in conversation with the Assistant Principal, Student Engagement and Support.